Best Food Processor Under $100 Consumer Ratings & Reports

 Ice cream and shakes.
 Craving cold treats late at night when the store is closed?
 Why not make your own ice cream using a food processor?
 Using ingredients like frozen banana, Greek yogurt, and various flavorings, you can make delicious ice creams and shakes without the added calories.
 Don’t forget to chop up some nuts for a topping!
 To learn how to make five different types of ice cream with a food processor.

 Churning butters and eggs.
 Have you always wanted to make your own butter?
-With some heavy cream in a food processor, you can do that in just a few simple steps – try this recipe from The Brewer and the Baker.
+With some heavy cream in a food processor, you can do that in just a few simple steps.

 Grinding meat.
 That’s right, you can make your own hamburger, sausages, and meatballs using a food processor!
 All you have to do is buy whole pieces of the type of meat cuts you want and grind them yourself to make your very own custom meat dishes without any preservatives.

 The Best Food Processor Under 100: Features to Look For

 Power and wattage.
 Just like with blenders, the wattage of a food processor will determine how powerful it is when chopping and slicing different types of foods.
 For harder ingredients such as frozen fruit, nuts, and fibrous vegetables, you’re going to need more power and a higher wattage.